RaYaRuss/Hotelier/README.md

 # Hotelier
-A web application for rooms reservation.
+A web application for rooms reservations.